buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

   `pp_gridelements <https://extensions.typo3.org/extension/pp_gridelements>`__ or
   `flux_elements <https://extensions.typo3.org/extension/flux_elements>`__.
 Example structure elements are: columns, accordion, tabs, card and tile unit
+- Support for automatic image scaling in structure elements (see :ref:`integration_templating`)
 - Content element fields to optimize image scaling dependent on the screen size.
 - Scroll animation effects
 - Content element fields to assign custom classes, styles and attributes
 - A content element to create modal dialogs
 - A content element to create a list of categorized content elements
+- A content element to create structured content (JSON-LD data, see :ref:`user-contentElements-schema`)
+- A layout for media content elements to emphasize media
 - A form finisher to send emails to a system
 - A teaser and map view from addresses provided by the extension `tt_address <https://extensions.typo3.org/extension/tt_address>`__
 - Configurations for the extensions